mckeags7/BudgetVault/README.md

-# Budget Tracker (PWA)
+# Budget Vault (PWA)

 ## Description

-Budget Tracker is a progressive web application.
+Budget Vault is a progressive web application.
 It enables users to track their budget even when offline.
 They are able to add a transaction with or without a connection.
-When a user enters information while offline, these transactions are stored in the indexedDB, and transferred to the database when the user comes back online.
+When a user enters information while offline, their transactions are stored in the indexedDB, and transferred to the database when the user comes back online.

 ## Table of Contents